Full Plasma (Core + Edge profiles)ΒΆ

 equilibrium_ids = get_ids_time_slice(

 Warning!
-Unable to verify that the cell nodes are in the winging order.
+Unable to verify that the cell nodes are in the winding order.

 Warning!
 Using average ion temperature for the DT ion.